Show All Answers

 Please refer to the list below to determine the appropriate person to direct your questions to:

 The City’s Zoning Map is available on the City website under How Do I à View City Maps.
 The zoning map shows the zoning district for each property within the city limits.
-If you need to request a formal zoning determination from the City in writing, please send the request to Director of Building & Development Anjali Naini at firstname.lastname@example.org.
+If you need to request a formal zoning determination from the City in writing, please send the request to Ashby Grundman, Director of Building & Development, at email@example.com.
 There is a $50 fee for a zoning determination letter.